 Tips to make Greek roasted vegetables

-- Make sure the vegetables are not too thin or too thick so they keep their shape while still being tender and fully cooked.
+- Slice properly: Make sure the vegetables are not too thin or too thick so they keep their shape while still being tender and fully cooked.

-- Covering the vegetables with the aluminum foil will trap the steam inside which would help with baking therefore don't skip this step.
+- Don't let the steam out: Covering the vegetables with the aluminum foil will trap the steam inside which would help with baking therefore don't skip this step.

 Briam Greek Roasted Vegetables